Mavulp/pokebot/README.md

     clear     Clears the playback queue
     help      Prints this message or the help of the given subcommand(s) leave     Leaves the channel
-    next      Switches to the next queue entry pause     Pauses audio playback
+    next      Switches to the next playlist entry pause     Pauses audio playback
     play      Starts audio playback
     search    Adds the first video found on YouTube